 BOA Steakhouse (Pier/Ocean Ave.) – BOA Steakhouse, a modern American steakhouse with ocean views, has completed a multi-million-dollar renovation led by the efforts of partner Philip Cummins and the design team at Innovative Dining Group.
 The refresh includes significant exterior and interior updates to give the restaurant a fresh, classic “beach house” look that pays homage to the surrounding environment given its tranquil beachside location.

-Heroic Deli (Downtown Santa Monica) – Heroic Deli, an Italian sandwich shop, has opened its doors in Downtown Santa Monica.
+Heroic Italian (Downtown Santa Monica) – Heroic Italian, a deli/sandwich shop, has opened its doors in Downtown Santa Monica.
 Adam Fleischman, the creator of Unami Burger and 800 Degrees, has teamed up with award-winning Roman Chef Barbara Pollastrini to reinvent the classic Italian Hero sandwich.
-Heroic Deli combines the finest imported Italian Salumi, Prosciutto, Mortadella, other premium cuts and chesses with the freshest local California produce and serves them on warm, freshly baked bread to provide a next-level sandwich experience for adventurous eaters.
+Heroic Italian combines the finest imported Italian Salumi, Prosciutto, Mortadella, other premium cuts and chesses with the freshest local California produce and serves them on warm, freshly baked bread to provide a next-level sandwich experience for adventurous eaters.

 Prima Cocina (Montana Ave.) – Prima Cocina, a Baja-inspired restaurant, has landed in the Montana Avenue shopping district.
 A reflection of the spirit and essence of Baja, California, Prima Cocina’s menu blends elements of the deep culinary heritage of mainland Mexico with the lighter ocean-inspired, unique coastal cooking of the Baja peninsula, fused with the natural, produce-driven approach of California cuisine.
 Vibrant fresh herbs, smoky dried chilies, fresh seafood, bright salads, savory tacos, and a focus on grilled food express these regional inspirations.